jbrucker/guessing-game/README.md

 ![FXML UI](images/fxml-ui.png)

 The figure shows the name of each component, which is also its "fx:id" used by JavaFX.
-The layout is saved in an FXML file, a kind of XML that JavaFX processes to create the UI.
+You create the UI using *SceneBuilder*, which saves the layout in an FXML file, a kind of XML that JavaFX processes to display the UI.
+You can open the FXML file in an editor and see what it looks like.

-The components are just Labels, Buttons, and one TextField arranged using a GridLayout, and created in SceneBuilder.
+The components are just Labels, Buttons, and one TextField arranged using a GridLayout.

 To edit this file in Eclipse, right click on the file and choose "Open with SceneBuilder".

 ## GameController.java

-This class handles **events** generated from the View (UI) and updates the UI.
+The controller class handles **events** generated from the View (UI) and updates the UI.
 It also initializes the text shown in the UI.

 Here is part of the code for the controller:
 ```java